steadybit/docs-public/content/experiments/1-design.md

 Each experiment is associated with a team, in case you are member in more than one team you can change the team via the dropdown next to the name.
 This association cannot be changed after creation.
 This association deals multiple purposes:

-1. **Short Handle:** After creation the experiment design is assigned a unqiue key with the team prefix (e.g. `SRE-23`).
+1. **Short Handle:** After creation the experiment design is assigned a unique key with the team prefix (e.g. `SRE-23`).
    This short handle can be easily recognized by the user and is a good way to reference experiments in your communication.
 2. **Run/Edit Permissions:** Only members of the associated team are permitted to edit or execute the experiment.
-3. **Attack/Target Restrictions:** The team settings determine which attacks and/or targets are eligible for the experiment
+3. **Attack/Target Restrictions:** The team settings determine which attacks and/or targets are eligible for the experiment.

 ## Hypothesis
 You should write a hypothesis for your experiment describing the steady state, the actions/events and the expected behaviour.